Fish emulsion is an organic fertilizer. It is a liquid fertilizer made from byproducts of the fish oil and fish meal industry.

 Designate a five-quart bucket for the emulsion.
 It will always smell like fish after this, so you likely won't want to reuse it for something else.

 Get fish scraps from a store, or put your own in.
 Layer them in with leaves until the bucket is two-thirds full.
 Top the layers with a fish layer.
 Cover the mixture with water, leaving a few inches of space on top of the bucket.
 Seal the bucket and tuck it away.
 Check it each day for a week, and then every few days, to see if the gas is building up.
-When you notice gasses begin to form, stir the mixture once a week.
+When you notice gasses begin to form, you should stir the mixture once a week.

 It should sit for about a month.
 If you live in a warmer climate, it may tend to break down faster.